The Case for Services

 - The system should be able to provide to any framework

-- It should support reactivity, or be able to notify consumers when a change of state happens
+It should support reactivity, or be able to notify consumers when a change

 - Ideally should allow services to use services internally